rajvipulraj401/React/React_notes/Hooks/2- useEffect/Readme.md

-There are three cases of useEffect :--
+### There are three cases of useEffect :--

-1) Case 1 -- run on every render (here we don't pass any dependancy array so it runs every time)
+1)case 1 -- run on every render (here we don't pass any dependancy array so it runs every time)

 2) Case 2 - Run only when certain values changes
+(here we run when certain values changes as we pass them in dependancy array)

 3) case 3 --- Run on only first render
 (here we pass empty dependancy array)

-(Here we run when certain values changes as we pass them in dependancy array)
+We can also make useEffect run only on mounting not again , All we have to do is to pass nothing in our dependancy array just an empty array .So This dependancy array which is an empty array will never change and nothing inside of it ever changes so that it means it never re-runs .Now we can do whatever we want in the component it will never re-run it again after mounting.

+  useEffect(() => {
+    console.log(" Log when Mount ");
+  }, []);

-### Case 1:-----------------
+### Case 1 (detail explanation :-----------------

 By Default when you use useEffect and you pass it a function it's just going to call that function every single time our component gets re-rendered.
 It doesn't matter what you change if your state changes or if you parent state changes it's going to call it.